-In the existing employment relationship, data processing must always relate to the purpose of the employment agreement if none of the following circumstances for authorised data-processing apply.
+In the existing employment relationship, data processing must always relate to the purpose of the employment agreement if none of the following circumstances for authorised data processing apply.

-If it should be necessary during the application procedure to collect information on an applicant from a third party, the requirements of the corresponding national laws must be observed.
+It may be necessary during the application procedure to collect information on an applicant from a third party.
 In cases of doubt, consent must be obtained from the Data Subjects.

 There must be legal authorisation to process Personal Data that is related to the employment relationship but was not originally part of performance of the employment agreement.
-This can include legal requirements, collective regulations with employee representatives, consent of the employee or the legitimate interest of the company.
+This can include legal requirements, collective regulations with employee representatives or consent of the employee.